kinokasai/prc/doc/sol/sol.md

 }

 ```
-which allows the engine's code to simply write:
+which allows the engine's code write a simple function call depending on the event
+one is willing to trigger.

 ```javascript
 main.move();
 main.changeDir(10, 10);
 ```

-Effectively providing a nice interface to the dataflow code.